MoBiodiv/mobr/README.md

 * License: MIT
 * Get citation information for `mobr` in R doing `citation(package = 'mobr')`
 * Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.

+## Thanks

+* [Gregor Seyer](https://www.jku.at/en/institute-of-applied-statistics/about/team/gregor-seyer/) for providing a constructive review of our CRAN submission